eyalbd2/Deep_RL_Course/README.md

 ## Running the tests
-This project solves two tasks, hence for running a test the user should enter on of the sub-directoris ('taxi'\'acrobot') and run tests from there.
+This project solves two tasks, hence for running a test the user should enter on of the sub-directories ('taxi''acrobot') and run tests from there.

 ### Taxi
 First enter "Taxi" directory.